1245179435/DPA-REAT/README.md

 # PECA-REAT
-this is PA-REAT office code
+this is PECA-REAT office code

 # 1.Architecture
 we propose a novel Pyramid Attention U-Net architecture for feature extraction, which generates initial salient objects.
 We then build a Residuals Efficient Channel Attention Transformer network (RECA-Transformer) to refine the edge details, ultimately achieving comprehensive boundary-aware prediction of salient objects.